featuremine/tutorials/market-data01-feedhandler/README.md

 Following this, we introduced command-line argument processing.
 Refer to [binance-feed-handler.cpp:313](https://github.com/featuremine/tutorials/blob/ff04f928715f00fbd06ab0271280519029d4ba78/market-data01-feedhandler/binance-feed-handler.cpp#L313) for clarity.
 Here, the `fmc_cmdline_opt_proc` utility, sourced from our Featuremine Common Library `libfmc`, comes in handy.
 This library is also accessible in the [Yamal repository](https://github.com/featuremine/yamal).

-After this, we loaded securities from the file, with an additional step to eliminate potential duplicates:
+After this, we loaded securities from the file with an additional step to eliminate potential duplicates:
 ```c++
 // load securities from the file
 vector<string> secs{istream_iterator<string>(secfile), istream_iterator<string>()};